opensearch-project/documentation-website/_im-plugin/snapshot-management/index.md

 ## Performance

 One snapshot can contain as many indices as there are in the cluster.
-We expect at most dozens of SM policies to be used in one cluster, but a snapshot repository can safely scale to thousands of snapshots.
-However, to manage its metadata, a large repository requires more memory on the master node.
+We expect at most dozens of SM policies in one cluster, but a snapshot repository can safely scale to thousands of snapshots.
+However, to manage its metadata, a large repository requires more memory on the cluster manager node.

-Snapshot management depends on the job scheduler plugin to schedule a periodically run job.
+Snapshot management depends on the job scheduler plugin to schedule a job that is run periodically.
 Each SM policy corresponds to one SM scheduled job.
-The scheduled job is lightweight so the burden of SM depends on the snapshot creation frequency and the burden of running snapshot operation itself.
+The scheduled job is lightweight, so the burden of SM depends on the snapshot creation frequency and the burden of running snapshot operation itself.
 However, too many pending SM tasks can block other high-priority tasks in the cluster.

 ## Concurrency